Skip to main content

 You may find the Kubernetes documentation on injecting data into applications useful.

-Flex memory and CPU requirements
+Flex Memory and CPU Requirements

-These charts run Flex with Guaranteed QoS, having resource request and limit set to these values by default:
+The chart runs Flex with Guaranteed QoS, having resource request and limit set to these values by default:

 resources: